-The default user is "Anonymous Logon," but this default user can be changed.
-For more details on how to change the default squashing user, see the Compaq "OEM Supplemental Help" chapter of the SFU help, found on the NAS B3000.
+The default squash user on Windows is "Anonymous Logon," but this default user can be changed.
+For more details on how to change the default squashing user, see the Compaq "OEM Supplemental Help" chapter of the SFU help, found on the NAS B2000.

-Figure 9-12 is a diagram showing an example of how the mapping server works for an ls -al command.
+Figure 9-13 is a diagram showing an example of how the mapping server works for an ls -al command.

-Figure 9-12: Mapping Server "Is -al" Command example
+Figure 9-13: Mapping Server "Is -al" Command example

-A double translation, as illustrated in Figure 9-12, is sometimes necessary because some commands return user ID information.
+A double translation, as illustrated in Figure 9-13, is sometimes necessary because some commands return user ID information.
 For example, if the NFS request issued was an ls -al command, the return listing of files contains user information (the user and group that own the file).
-The ls -al command is a Unix command.
+The ls -al command is a UNIX command.
 It returns a long or full listing of all files.
 Because this information is contained in a Windows NT Access Control List (ACL), it is not UNIX ready.
 The ACL information has to be converted back to UNIX UIDs and GIDs for the UNIX systems to understand and display the user information.